spilling over the wall

 two chapbooks, In That Wild Place and Vanishing into the Leaves (edited by Patrick Lane)

-the anthology Poems from Planet Earth (edited by Yvonne Blomer and Cynthia Woodman Kerkham)
+the anthologies Poems from Planet Earth (leaf press, 2013, edited by Yvonne Blomer and Cynthia Woodman Kerkham), Sweet Water: Poems for the Watersheds (caitlin press, 2020, edited by Yvonne Blomer)

-the haiku chapbook a hundred umbrellas (edited by Terry Ann Carter and Dan Curtis)
+the haiku chapbook a hundred umbrellas, 2015, edited by Terry Ann Carter and Dan Curtis)

-2017 Haiku Arbutus Anthology this tiny shell (edited by Sidney Bending, Jim Force and Margaret Rutley)
+2017 Haiku Arbutus chapbook this tiny shell (2017, edited by Sidney Bending, Jim Force and Margaret Rutley)

 FreeFall, “Blue and White Pottery,” first prize (2012).
 Judged by Patrick Lane.